 5. How can adding a table of contents help with SEO?

 6. A basic HTML coding cheat sheet (Downloadable)

-Using my previous post, “SEO basics for bloggers”, as an example of basic HTML code, here are some ways to help you understand the simple HTML coding basics:
+Using my previous post as an example ("SEO basics for bloggers"), here are some ways to help you understand the basics of HTML:

 HTML includes six different levels of headings, from H1 (the main header) to H6 (the smallest sub-header).
 For search engine optimisation (SEO) purposes, it is important to only use one H1 tag per post, which is generally speaking the post title and is created automatically.
 In the rest of the post, it is worth considering adding multiple subheadings where appropriate (H2, H3 and so on) to help break up the text and make the post flow smoothly.

 In SEO terms, the H2 headings hold the most power to Google, so make sure each main heading in the post, after the main H1 tag, is formatted as: <h2>___</h2>.
 You can find out more about how to do search engine optimisation for your blog in our ’SEO basics’ post.

 If you would like to make text bold, make sure you include <strong> at the beginning and end of the word or sentence.
 Over the years, there has been some confusion between which HTML tags to use for bold text, is it <strong> or <b>?
 However, the <b> tag is now redundant so ensure when you are boldening text, it is formatted as follows: <strong>Insert text here</strong>

 <strong>Search engine optimisation (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.</strong>